-Company Secretary.
-Examples of satisfactory identification include a valid National ID card, a valid driving licence or a valid passport.

-- 6 Any alterations or corrections to this form of proxy must be initialled by the authorized signatory/ signatories. - 7 The completion and lodging of this form of proxy will not preclude the original shareholder from attending the Annual General Meeting and speaking and voting in person thereat to the exclusion of any proxy appointed in terms hereof, should such holder wish to do so, in which case this proxy will be suspended accordingly. - 8 Form of Proxy have to be lodged with or posted to the Company Secretary, Union Capital Limited, Noor Tower, 73 Sonargoan Road, Dhaka-1205 before a proxy may exercise any voting rights of a holder at the Annual General Meeting.
-The Form of Proxy is requested to be received no later than 6:00 pm on 29 March 2015. - 9 Holders attending the Annual General Meeting will be offered the opportunity of putting questions to the Directors and Management.
-A question form has been included in this report on page 264 for this purpose.
+- Company Secretary.
+Examples of satisfactory identification include a valid National ID card, a valid driving licence or a valid passport. - 6 Any alterations or corrections to this form of proxy must be initialled by the authorized signatory/ signatories. - 7 The completion and lodging of this form of proxy will not preclude the original shareholder from attending the Annual General Meeting and speaking and voting in person thereat to the exclusion of any proxy appointed in terms hereof, should such holder wish to do so, in which case this proxy will be suspended accordingly. - 8 Form of Proxy have to be lodged with or posted to the Company Secretary, Union Capital Limited, Noor Tower, 73 Sonargoan Road, Dhaka-1205 before a proxy may exercise any voting rights of a holder at the Annual General Meeting.
+The Form of Proxy is requested to be received no later than 6:00 pm on 26 April 2016. - Holders attending the Annual General Meeting will be offered the opportunity of putting questions to the Directors and Management.

-FINANCIAL CALENDAR 2014
+FINANCIAL CALENDAR 2015